Anabolic steroids and testosterone

 The popularity of testosterone as a doping substance can be explained by its strong effect on muscular strength and mass.
 Testosterone also affects lipolysis, or the breakdown of fatty cells.
 Both short-term and long-term use of anabolic steroids lead to pronounced cell growth due to the added protein synthesis.
 The muscle cell growth induced by testosterone is stems from the activation of satellite cells and the growth of muscle cell nuclei [2].

 The number of androgenic receptors is limited and typically the natural, normal levels of testosterone are sufficient to fill them.
 That is why a large number of additional anabolic steroids may not necessarily explain muscle growth.
 Another mechanism explaining muscle growth may be the effect of anabolic steroids on cortisol.
 Cortisol is a catabolic hormone and anabolic steroids may reduce its effect.
 The obstructive effect of anabolic steroids on the myostatin gene has also been suspected to be one of the mechanisms behind muscle growth.
 Myostatin regulates muscle growth [8].
-Testosterone also increases the secretion of growth hormone and insulin type of growth factor ( [12].
+Anabolic steroids also affect several other genes involved in muscle growth, including those that regulate metabolism, recovery, inflammation, and receptor expression.
+Therefore, anabolic steroids do not merely increase muscle mass; they can also alter the function of muscle cells at a deeper biological level.
+Some of these changes may be long-lasting.
+Testosterone also increases the secretion of growth hormone and insulin type of growth factor [12, 45].

 Medical use